cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-concepts.rst

 difficult or even impossible.
 Specific examples can be found in `Appendix
 A: DNS Name Load Balancing`_ and `Appendix B: IMAP Multiplexing`_).

 We propose a new approach to overcome these problems.
-We call it the the Cyrus IMAP Aggregator.
+We call it the Cyrus IMAP Aggregator.
 The Cyrus aggregator takes a :ref:`murder <def_murder>` of IMAP servers and presents a server independent view to the clients.
 That is, **all the mailboxes across all the IMAP servers are aggregated to a single image**, thereby appearing to be only one IMAP server to the clients.